Program Overview

 Choose Mentorship and Personal Growth

-As a student, you will engage with faculty through education, research, mentorship, and training.
+As a student in the online MA in Clinical Mental Health Counseling program, you will engage with faculty through education, research, mentorship, and training.
 All students work closely with an advisor on course planning, personal and professional development, and career goals.
-In our online Master's Programs in Clinical Mental Health Counseling, you will be assigned an advisor starting during orientation.
-Our advisors have only 12 students assigned to them to allow for a more personal experience for the student.
+In our online master's program in Clinical Mental Health Counseling, you will be assigned an advisor during orientation.
+Each advisor only has 12 students assigned to them, allowing you to get a more dedicated and personal experience.

-Our clinical mental health counseling faculty members, collectively, represent expertise across many domains of counseling including forensics, marriage and family therapy, health and behavioral medicine, diversity and multiculturalism, substance use and addictions, and more.
+Our clinical mental health counseling faculty members represent expertise across many domains of counseling including forensics, marriage and family therapy, health and behavioral medicine, diversity and multiculturalism, substance use and addictions, and more.

 William James College faculty are practicing professionals who bring their clinical expertise and real-world examples into the classroom.
 They pair this experience with empirically based research, teaching you nuances, protocols, and interventions, that prepare you for your field work as a student and for your career as a future clinical mental health counselor.